kkw12/testgithub/testgithub.md

 ![](testgithub_files/figure-html/pressure-2.png)<!-- -->

-Note that the `echo = TRUE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+Note that the `echo = TRUE` parameter was added to the code chunk to print of the R code that generated the plot.